11/22/2016 OFFICIAL TOURNAMENT RULES & BYLAWS

-- STRUCTURE OF DUES: All dues and fees will be paid or you will not fish the tournament.
-Dues for full club membership, including State Federation dues is $150.
-Full dues for club members not interested in State Federation activities is $100.
-Associate membership is $30 plus a $10 per tournament fee.
-There is a $25 dollar discount for members in their first year off the full $150 membership, which equals $125
+- STRUCTURE OF DUES: All dues will be paid in-full or you will not fish the tournaments.
+Dues for full club membership, including State Federation dues, is $150.
+Associate member dues for those not interested in participating in the MN TOC is $100.
+Associate members are eligible to fish all Gopher Bassmaster club tournaments, but not the MN TOC.
+For new members, there is a $25 dollar discount in their first year on the full $150 membership, which equates to $125.

 - PRE-FISHING PRACTICE: There will be NO pre-tournament fishing or boating for a period of 12 hours before a tournament.
 (Unless waived by the tournament committee.)